Public safety – standing graphic

 After Bolanos-Rivera went missing in August, Vasquez-Santiago abruptly left Woodburn with his common-law wife, infant, father and brother.
 His brother and father were later arrested in California on unrelated charges.

 While in custody, they were contacted by Hillsboro police detectives investigating the murder.
 They told detectives that Vasquez-Santiago had admitted to killing Bolanos-Rivera, according to the court ruling.
-They also told detectives there was blood on Vasquez-Santiago’s hands and on his father’s van that he was using the day she went missing.
+They also told detectives there was blood on Vasquez-Santiago’s hands and on his father’s van that he was using

 [ Ensure local news survives in Salem – SUBSCRIBE ]